-The power of the test is the proportion of all positive people who test positive.
+The specificity of the test is the proportion of all negative people who test negative.
+This is one minus the false positive rate.
+So specificity is P(T'/C').

 The false positive rate of the test is the proportion of all negative people who test positive.